Broadband Equity, Access, and Deployment Grant

 Overview

 The Bipartisan Infrastructure Law created the Broadband Equity, Access, and Deployment (BEAD) Program with a goal of providing high-speed internet for all Wisconsinites.
-BEAD will support the deployment of primarily fiber internet technology that provides service of 100/20 Megabits per second (Mbps) download/upload to all households and residences in Wisconsin that lack access to 25/3 Mbps service.
+BEAD will support the deployment of fiber and other qualifying internet technology that provides service of 100/20 Megabits per second (Mbps) download/upload to all households and businesses in Wisconsin that lack access to 100/20 Mbps.

 Wisconsin is allocated $1,055,823,574 through a formula based on the state's proportion of locations lacking access to broadband service, calculated using Federal Communications Commission (FCC) maps.
 For more details on this allocation, please visit the National Telecommunications and Information Administration's (NTIA) press release.